thinkuldeep/SDUIPractices/sdui-client/TRACING.md

 ### Environment-Based Sampling

 The initial root span is created with `traceFlags="01"` (always sampled).
 This ensures:
-- Root span is always visible in Jaeger
+- Root span is always visible in Jaeger..
 - All child spans inherit sampling decision
 - Error spans are ALWAYS exported (regardless of sampling)